 If you buy a condo

 If you buy a condo, there’s the added expense of condo fees.
-These recurring fees go toward the shared expenses, such as snow removal in the parking lot.
+These recurring fees go toward the shared expenses.

 Also, at least 5% of your condo fees must be placed in a contingency fund.
 This fund pays for future major repairs and the replacement of shared portions.